 The great thing about sherry??
 It’s not an ingredient I have to omit to lighten up our original recipe.
-In fact, I actually double the amount of sherry in healthy chicken tetrazzini to ensure even a lightened-up version doesn’t lack any flavor.
+In fact, I actually double the amount of sherry in this healthy chicken tetrazzini recipe to ensure even a lightened-up version doesn’t lack any flavor.

 Ingredients in Healthy Chicken Tetrazzini